-If you’ve mislaid your car insurance documents or email confirmation, you won't know for certain when your policy expires and renews.
-If you don't compare before the renewal date, the policy automatically restarts and the insurer can charge you more for the same policy and you haven't had the chance to switch.
+If you’ve mislaid your car insurance documents or email confirmation, you won't know for certain when your policy expires and renews - the insurer might charge you more for the same policy and you haven't had the chance to switch.

 If you need to claim or update your details, you need your policy number.
 It's printed on your documents or recorded in your email purchase confirmation, along with the renewal date.

 To regain access to your account, your insurer will usually ask you a series of security questions if you can't find your policy number.

 If you can't remember who your insurer is, check your emails or bank statements to track down its name.
 Give them a ring, explain the situation and get back into your account.

 If you can’t find your car insurance policy or any associated papers, there’s a quick and easy way to check whether your vehicle’s insured.